 The list above is an intentional order because it is essential to know the size of your room before purchasing a speaker.

-When the speakers and the listener form a triangle where the listener is at the apex of the symmetry.
-The purpose is to achieve an acoustic symmetry with the two speakers.
-It is achieved by having equal distance between the speaker and the wall surrounding it
+When the speakers and the listener form a triangle, the listener is at the apex of the symmetry.
+The purpose is to achieve an acoustic symmetry with two speakers.
+It is achieved by having an equal distance between the speaker and the wall surrounding it.

 This type of sound system setup allows sounds coming from the corners of the room to meet at the center of the room.
 The sound achieved with this type of setting doesn’t balance with the ear level.

 This article is centered around this type of setup.
-It involves putting your speaker directly in front of you (audience) and the screen.
+It involves putting your speaker directly in front of you (the audience) and the screen.

 In the case where your screen is a projector screen, the speaker can be put behind the screen or in front of the screen.

-From the different sound system setups we have considered; it is very possible to place your speaker behind your projector screen.
+From the different sound system setups we have considered, it is possible to place your speaker behind your projector screen.

 So, if you have the required screen type, you can consider moving your speaker behind your screen.